How to Pack a 20ft Container

 Inspect the container

 Check the container for structural damage, holes, water ingress, and unusual odors before loading.
-Look at the floor condition — soft spots indicate rot.
-Check the door seals and locking rods.
+Look at the floor condition — soft spots indicate rot or water damage.
+Check the door seals and locking rods operate smoothly.
+Shine a light inside with the doors closed to find any light leaks that indicate holes.
 Document any damage with photos before loading begins.
-You are responsible for cargo damaged by a defective container you accepted without inspection.

 03